-Many believe paying death tax, as some people call it, or estate tax, does not apply to them.
-Some mistakenly think that when they pass away, their heirs will not be affected by an estate tax because of the high exemption allowed by the federal tax laws.
+Many believe death or estate tax does not apply to them.
+Some mistakenly think that when they pass away, their heirs will not be affected by an estate tax because of the high exemption currently allowed by the federal tax laws.

-Estate tax is a thing of the past, right?
-In fact, federal legislation passed in 2001 authorized the elimination of the federal estate tax and gift tax by 2009.
+2001 - Federal legislation authorized the elimination of the federal estate tax and gift tax by 2009.
 Alabama´s filing requirement is based on the federal estate tax credit allowed under the federal estate tax law.
 As a result, estates where the decedent´s date of death is after 2004 are not required to file with Alabama.
-But, laws change.
-In 2010, we had no estate tax.
-In 2011, it went back to a $1 million exemption.
-Congress changed it so that for 2011 and 2012, the exemption would be $5 million.
-It was scheduled to go back to $1 million in 2013, and in fact, it did go back.
-Congress changed it to stay at $5 million for now.

 Capital Gain Tax

 A capital gain tax might apply when, for example, parents pass away and leave the family home to their children.
-The children get the step up in tax basis, that is, the value of the home when the parents died.
-The heir might have to pay a capital gain tax equal to the difference between the fair market value (FMV) of the home at the time the last parent dies and its FMV when the home is sold.
-It matters little if the last surviving parent gives the home to the heirs through a will or trust.
-When the heirs sell it for FMV, they might achieve a capital gain that is taxable.
+The children get the stepped-up tax basis - the value of the home when the parents died.
+But the heirs might have to pay a capital gain tax equal to the difference between the fair market value (FMV) of the home at the time the last parent dies and its FMV when the home is sold.
+Whether a will or a trust is used,the heirs may incur a taxable capital gain when the home is sold for FMV.

 Gift Tax Planning